nttgin/BGPalerter/docs/research.md

          * squash attempt is going to be when another alert with the same signature is received.
          * With this method you can collect alerts and decide when it's time to send them. */

-        if (alerts.length > 5) { // Useless condition just to explain the concept (e.g. you could instead check how many different peers saw the issue before to report it) return "summary of the alerts";
+        if (alerts.length > 5) { // Useless condition just to explain the concept (e.g., you could instead check how many different peers saw the issue before to report it) return "summary of the alerts";
         }